-We don’t charge you directly, but the banks and building societies pay us between 0.15% and 0.25% of balances held per year.
+We don’t charge you directly, but the banks and building societies pay us up to 0.25% of balances held per year.
 This means the same or similar products offered directly by the banks and building societies may have different interest rates to those available on Active Savings.
 If you would like further details please contact us.

 How is the interest I receive taxed?

 Can interest be rolled up within a savings product?

 Some products allow interest to be rolled up, with the original deposit and all interest accrued paid out to you at maturity.
 For others all interest will be paid back into the cash hub, and cannot be added back into the original product.
 Please check individual product summaries for details.
 Once in the hub it will need to be added to a product within three working days, or it will be automatically returned to you.